 The Eight Pillars of Open Scholarship

-The EU Commission has developed the useful concept of the “Eight Pillars of Open Science”.
-We have adapted that model for the NUI Galway and are working with the following Eight Pillars to define the scope of Open Scholarship:
+The EU Commission has developed the useful concept of the “Eight Pillars of Open Science” (now called "eight ambitions").
+We have adapted that model for the University of Galway and are working with the following Eight Pillars to define the scope of Open Scholarship:

 Open Scholarship Librarian